nathcong/CSE13S/asgn4/README.md

 # Assignment 4 - The Perambulations of Denver Long - README

 ## Program Description
+This program is a library that can perform pathfinding.
+It contains implementations of graphing, pathfinding, and a stack.
+The pathfinding algorithm it uses is Depth First Search.

 ## Program Compiling
 To compile the complete program, input: